 1. Choose the Right Tool

-If you’ve taken a peek at our guide to the best free keyword research tools, then you already know there’s a plethora of useful options.
-But when it comes to doing YouTube keyword research, you need to make sure that you’re using a tool designed specifically for the platform.
+If you’ve taken a peek at our guide to the best free keyword research tools, then you already know there’s a plethora of useful SEO tools to choose from.
+But when it comes to doing YouTube keyword research, you need to make sure that you’re using a keyword tool designed specifically for the video platform.

 These are some of the top free tools for YouTube keyword research.